Mannchen/Archean-Mods/Infinite/InfiniteFluid/InfiniteFluid.md

 Infinite Fluid is a creative component that can provide and consume a user specified amount of fluid.

 # Usage
 Connect the fluid port.
-Then you can configure the component via the **V** menu or using dataport inputs.
+Then you can configure the component via the **V** menu or via dataport inputs if `Allow dataport configuration` is checked.

-> The component can output nonexistant fluids and updates ouput while you are typing.
-So it is a good idea to disable it while you change the `Output Fluid` field.
+> The component can output nonexistant fluids and `Output Fluid` updates while you are typing.
+So it is a good idea to disable the component while you change the `Output Fluid` field.

 ### List of inputs
 | Channel | Function | Value |